artperrin/facial-detection-case-study/README.md

 ***Into the `/test` folder, put one folder for each person to be detected and name it after the same label as the one used by the model.***

+The testing dataset I used is unbalanced as the main trouble seems to be false positives, so there are more "unknown" persons in the dataset.
+But I tried to gather some look-alikes, like Johannes Laschet for testing the Ryan Gosling's class accuracy (and the same for Emma Stone).

 ## News

 In this section I will write the different steps of my work.